yashasvi-shukl/yashasvi-shukl/README.md

 # NLP & GenAI Engineer | Data Scientist | Machine Learning Enthusiast
 </br>
 Welcome to my GitHub repository!
 I am an experienced Data Scientist with a strong track record of delivering impactful insights and solutions through data-driven approaches.
-With over 4.6 years of hands-on experience in the field, I have successfully applied advanced **Machine Learning, Deep Learning, Natural Language Processing (NLP), and Generative AI** techniques to address complex business problems.
+With over 4.6 years of hands-on experience in the field of Data Science and AI, I have successfully applied advanced <b>Machine Learning, Deep Learning, Natural Language Processing (NLP), and Generative AI</b> techniques to address complex business problems.
 </br></br>

 ## About Me